Koredotcom/docs/docs/xo/automation/use-cases/dialogs/using-the-dialog-builder-tool.md

 !!!
 Note

-	You can add comments, texts or bookmarks on the canvas as well as within the nodes.
+	You can add comments, texts or bookmarks on the canvas as well as within the sequences.
 (Available in Phase 2)

 <img src="../images/using-dialog-builder-img21-text-bookmark-comment.png" alt="Text, comment, bookmark" title="Text, comment, bookmark" style="border:1px solid gray; zoon:60%;">